enkidevs/curriculum/comp-sci/data-structures-and-algorithms/mst-algorithms/prims-algorithm.md

 [2: Graph Representation]
 If you remember the first Data Structure and Algorithm insight, we said that different data structures are optimized for different types of operations.

+---
+## Quiz

+headline: which algorithm is to be use in the following scenario?

+question: |
+  Consider a complete, weighted graph.
+If we want to compute its minimum spanning tree, which starts from a given node we choose, which algorithm should we use?

+answers:
+  - Prim’s algorithm
+  - Kruskal’s algorithm
+  - Knapsack algorithm
+  - Dijkstra’s algorithm